youssef373/Joblister/README.md

 # JobLister
-Joblister is an app where you can find your dream job!
+Joblister is an app where you can search for a job!

 With this app you can:
 - create jobs